Mago281/Matplotlib-Project/README.md

 *Step 1:	Data Preparation*

-Upon receiving two Excel datasets—one containing metadata for each mouse and the other showcasing the study results—I meticulously checked for duplicates.
+Upon receiving two Excel datasets, one containing metadata for each mouse and the other showcasing the study results, I meticulously checked for duplicates.
 Upon identification, data for Mouse g989 was extracted due to duplicate entries.

 ---